Sally Hunt, general secretary of the University and College Union, reviews a new report on the benefits of having more academics on university boards.

 Staff in our universities understand higher education because they are at the sharp end of it day in, day out.
 They know the real impact the changes made ‘upstairs’ have on their work and their students.
 Yet too often, their voices are drowned out by the silent nodding majorities.
 Packages of job cuts, decisions about staff pay, reorganisations or a vice-chancellor’s most recent strategic vision can be rushed through under the cloak of democratic governance.

 We have to strengthen the academic input to governing bodies to protect the distinctive ethos of the university and its independent role.
 It is no coincidence that those universities with the highest academic reputations worldwide tend to be those which are the most democratically governed.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.